-Objective 1.2 We will differentiate learning experiences through personalized education approaches in order to meet the needs and close the achievement gap of diverse student groups while providing access to grade level content and stretch learning.
+Objective 1.1 We will systematically implement a districtwide K-12 literacy, problem and project-based curriculum and grading system in order to effectively measure student growth and mastery that will meet or exceed the state average.
+Strategic Plan: 1.4, 1.1, 1.2, 1.5.2, 2.3.2, Objective 1.2 We will differentiate learning experiences through personalized education approaches in order to meet the needs and close the achievement gap of diverse student groups while providing access to grade level content and stretch learning.
 Strategic Plan: 1.5